 To learn how HIV and TB are connected, read the HIVinfo HIV and Tuberculosis (TB) fact sheet.
-The fact sheet includes information on the difference between latent TB infection and active TB disease.
+The fact sheet includes information on the difference between (LTBI) and active .

 How is rifampin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-infected Children include recommendations on the uses of rifampin in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-infected Children include recommendations on the uses of rifampin in people with HIV to treat: